A logical chain argument, or, a Categorical Sorites.

 This is a historical order.
 God calls and elect a person by the summons of the gospel.
 God then justified them, by erupting faith to believe the gospel.
 God then glorifies them by preserving them in this world and bringing them to Himself in heaven.

-Since our focus is seeing the basics of God’s decrees, we will keep the syllogism to either a historical or logical order decree.
+Since our focus is seeing the basics of God’s decrees, we will keep the syllogism to a historical order.
 Paul speaking on the first-born status of Christ says, “And he is the head of the body, the church; he is the beginning and the firstborn from among the dead, so that in everything he might have the supremacy,” (1 Colossian 1:18 NIV.)
 And so, we will use the term “supremacy” for “first born from the dead,” because this supremacy was the first purpose for Jesus that Father had.
+Using this we will make a more straight forward historical order and can be used in reverse order for a logical order.

 D.1.
 (A) Those whom God called are (B) those whom God justified.

 D.3.
-(C) Those whom God made in Christ’s image, are (D) Those whom God glorified.
+(C) Those whom God glorified, are (D) Those whom God made in Christ’s image.

 Consider our diagram of from 1 Corinthians 3:23.
 This looks similar.
 In general, when said in a historical order (in context) the circles go from small to largest, and the logical purpose starts with the largest and goes to the smallest.
 Creation is for man’s glory.